Thomasfds/IntersectTS/README.md

 ## Help

-If you don't understand something in the documentation, you are experiencing problems, or you just need a gentle nudge in the right direction, please don't hesitate to join the official [https://www.ascensiongamedev.com/] forum.
+If you don't understand something in the documentation, you are experiencing problems, or you just need a gentle nudge in the right direction, please don't hesitate to join the official [`forum`](https://www.ascensiongamedev.com/).